groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/java-pdf-strikeout-annotations-groupdocs/_index.md

 </dependencies>
 ```

-### Environment Setup

-Configure your IDE to use Maven for dependency management and ensure JDK 8 or later is installed.

-### Knowledge Prerequisites

-Having a basic understanding of Java programming, familiarity with annotations in documents, and experience setting up projects using build tools like Maven will be beneficial.

-## Setting Up GroupDocs.Annotation for Java

-Begin by integrating the GroupDocs library into your project.
-If you're using Maven, add the dependency as shown above.
+**Pro Tip**: Always check for the latest version number on the GroupDocs release page.
+Using outdated versions might limit access to newer features and bug fixes.

-### License Acquisition
+### Getting Your License Sorted

-To use GroupDocs.Annotation, obtain a license:
+Here's where many developers get stuck initially.
+GroupDocs.Annotation isn't free for production use, but you have several options:

-- **Free Trial:** Download a trial version from [GroupDocs Downloads](https://releases.groupdocs.com/annotation/java/).
+- **Free Trial**: Perfect for testing - download from [GroupDocs Downloads](https://releases.groupdocs.com/annotation/java/)
-- **Temporary License:** Request a temporary license at [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
+- **Temporary License**: Great for development - request at [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/)
-- **Purchase:** For full features, purchase a license on the [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).
+- **Full License**: For production use - available at [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy)

-### Initialization

-Initialize GroupDocs.Annotation by creating an `Annotator` instance for your document.
-This object manages all annotations.
+The trial version will add watermarks to your documents, so factor that into your testing strategy.

-## Implementation Guide
+## Step-by-Step Implementation Guide

-We will guide you through adding text strikeout annotations effectively, breaking down the process into logical sections.

-### Text Strikeout Annotation

-The goal is to demonstrate how to add a text strikeout annotation in PDF documents using GroupDocs.Annotation.
+Now for the main event - let's build a working PDF text strikeout system.
+We'll break this down into digestible chunks so you can follow along easily.

+### Understanding the Core Components

+Before jumping into code, let's understand what we're working with:

+- **Annotator**: This is your main interface to the document
+- **StrikeoutAnnotation**: The specific annotation type we'll use
+- **Points**: Coordinates that define where the strikeout appears
+- **Replies**: Comments or notes attached to the annotation

+Think of it like this: the Annotator is your pen, the StrikeoutAnnotation is the type of mark you're making, Points tell you where to draw, and Replies are your sticky notes.

-#### Step 1: Configure Document Paths
+### Step 1: Setting Up File Paths

-Define input and output paths for your document:
+First, let's define where our files live.
+This might seem trivial, but getting file paths wrong is one of the most common stumbling blocks:

 ```java
 String inputFilePath = "path/to/your/document/directory/sample.pdf";
 String outputPath = "path/to/your/output/directory/AddTextStrikeoutAnnotation_output.pdf";
 ```

+**Common Mistake Alert**: Make sure your input file exists and your output directory is writable.
+The library won't create missing directories for you.

-#### Step 2: Initialize Annotator
+### Step 2: Initialize the Annotator

-Create an instance of `Annotator` to handle the PDF document you want to annotate:
+This is where the magic begins.
+The Annotator object handles all the heavy lifting:

 ```java
 final Annotator annotator = new Annotator(inputFilePath);
 ```

-#### Step 3: Prepare Replies (Comments)

-Add comments or replies associated with your annotations, if needed:
+**What's happening here?** GroupDocs is loading your PDF, parsing its structure, and preparing it for annotation.
+For large files, this step might take a moment.

+### Step 3: Adding Comments (Optional but Recommended)

+Comments make your strikeouts more meaningful, especially in collaborative environments:

 ```java
 Reply reply1 = new Reply();